XanaduAI/hva-without-barren-plateaus/random_hamiltonian/README.md

 Compilers with proper C++20 support, OpenMP, Eigen3, MPI, and ARPACK-NG are required to install this package.

-Feel free to open an issue when having trouble in installing the package.
+Feel free to open an issue when having trouble in compiling the package.